Contemporary Istanbul 2024 Brings International Flair to the Local Turkish Art Scene

 Taken together, Contemporary Istanbul amounts to a growing “fusion of art,” as put by Kseniia Medvedeva of Barcelona-founded Villa del Arte Galleries.
 The gallery recently opened a branch in the luxurious coastside city of Bodrum in southwest Turkey, and has found a burgeoning clientele for its local program, which features a variety of international artists such as Ger Doornink and Albert Espona, who both had works on view at the booth.
 “We really appreciate our bonds with Turkey, because we have really nice clients and people here,” she added.

-And it’s this confluence of local and international, perhaps, that will guide Contemporary Istanbul into its second decade, where both the city’s galleries and its global perspective will take it firmly into its next chapter.
+And it’s this confluence of local and international, perhaps, that will guide Contemporary Istanbul into its third decade, where both the city’s galleries and its global perspective will take it firmly into its next chapter.
 Indeed, Güreli strikes a confident tone.
 “This is our Grand Palais,” he joked.